borkh/mcbm-ring-reco/README.md

    pip install -r requirements.txt
    ```

+## Usage

-3. Before training the model, the training, testing and validation data needs to
+1. Before training the model, the training, testing and validation data needs to
    be created.
 This can be done by running the following command:
    ```
    python data/create_data.py --target_dir=<TARGET_DIR> --n_files=<N_FILES>